TylerSwindell/Portfolio/README.md

 # Personal Portfolio

+Hello!
+My name is Tyler Swindell.
+Thank you for visiting my portfolio GitHub repo!

-Portfolio website built using no templates or frameworks.
+Visit my [portfolio](https://tylerswindell.github.io/Portfolio/) website, built using no templates or frameworks!

 I built this porfolio website to showcase my technical and web design skills.